chen7545/pscfpp/README.md

 makes it easier to debug failures that arise from syntax errors in the parameter file.

-**pscf_pc and pscf_pg** : The command line interfaces for the pscf_pc and
+**pscf_rpc and pscf_pg** : The command line interfaces for the pscf_rpc and
 pscf_pg programs take the same required and optional elements as pscf_1d, but also require a value for the dimension of space as an additional parameter.
 This is an integer parameter of the -d option that must have a value 1, 2 or 3, which specifies the number of coordinates along which the structure is periodic.
-The usual syntax for invoking pscf_pc for an SCFT calculation of a three dimensionally periodic structure (e.g., a network structure or a 3D arrangement of spheres), while also using the -e option, is thus
+The usual syntax for invoking pscf_rpc for an SCFT calculation of a three dimensionally periodic structure (e.g., a network structure or a 3D arrangement of spheres), while also using the -e option, is thus
 ```
-pscf_pc -d 3 -p param -c command -e
+pscf_rpc -d 3 -p param -c command -e
 ```
 Here, "param" and "command" again denote names of parameter and command files.
 The syntax for an SCFT calculation for a one-dimensionally periodic lamellar phase would instead contain an option "-d 1", while an SCFT calculation for a 2D periodic phase of hexagonally packed cylinders would use an option "-d 2".
-The syntax for invoking pscf_pg is the same as that for pscf_pc, except for the use of the program name pscf_pg rather than pscf_pc.
+The syntax for invoking pscf_pg is the same as that for pscf_rpc, except for the use of the program name pscf_pg rather than pscf_rpc.

-The pscf_pc and pscf_pg programs can also both perform PS-FTS simulations.
+The pscf_rpc and pscf_pg programs can also both perform PS-FTS simulations.
-Such simulations usually allow field fluctuations to vary in all three spatial dimensions, and so pscf_pc and pscf_pg are normally invoked using an option "-d 3" when used for this purpose.
+Such simulations usually allow field fluctuations to vary in all three spatial dimensions, and so pscf_rpc and pscf_pg are normally invoked using an option "-d 3" when used for this purpose.

 **Output redirection** : Programs that are invoked as shown in the above